Pinocchio (2019 film): Plot

 A poor Italian carpenter named Geppetto decides to build a wooden puppet to tour the country and earn him a living.
 He names it "Pinocchio".
 When the puppet becomes sentient, he calls it his son.
 A Talking Cricket tries to help Pinocchio by giving him advice, but Pinocchio disregards it and burns his feet off by accident when resting near the fireplace.
 Geppetto promises him new feet on the condition that Pinocchio goes to school.

 Pinocchio sets off to school, but is distracted by the puppet theatre.
-In the theater, he joins the other living puppets and messes up the show.
-Furious that his production went upstream, Mangiafuoco locks Pinocchio in his caravan and leaves town.
+He joins the other living puppets and ruins the show.
+Furious, Mangiafuoco locks Pinocchio in his caravan and leaves town.
 Pinocchio begs to return to his father and Mangiafuoco lets him go, choosing to burn another puppet for firewood in his place.
 Pinocchio is upset by this and chooses to take the puppet's place.
 Surprised by his sacrifice, Mangiafuoco releases Pinocchio and gives him five gold coins to give to Geppetto.

 On his way home, Pinocchio meets a fox and a cat pretending to be disabled (the Fox being lame and the Cat going blind).
-Attracted by the coins, they suggest that Pinocchio should try to sow them so they will sprout into a tree of money in the Field of Miracles, located in the Land of the Barn Owl.
+Attracted by the coins, they suggest that Pinocchio should sow them so they will sprout into a tree of money in the Field of Miracles, located in the Land of the Barn Owl.
 The Cat and the Fox trick him and disguise themselves as hooded assassins.
 Pinocchio hides the coins and attempts to flee but is caught and hung from a tree.
 He is rescued by a little girl, The Fairy with Turquoise Hair, who asks him why he was not at home or in school.
 Embarrassed, Pinocchio lies and his nose becomes bigger with each lie until the Fairy is forced to shorten his nose.

 Having learned his lesson, Pinocchio returns home only to meet the Fox and the Cat a second time.
 Seeing that their plan failed, they convince him to go to the Field of Miracles again.
 Upon arriving, he plants the coins which the Fox and the Cat steal.
 Discovering the theft, Pinocchio reports it to the gorilla judge.
 Since justice does not favor the innocent in Barn Owl, he is sentenced to life.
 Pinocchio manages to get exonerated by telling the judge that he committed a crime before, making him guilty, and thus he is released.